GauthierDefrance/AutoFishing/ReadMe.md

 ### This programms can read skill check that look like this :

+_The programs won't work if you don't play in full screen + 1920x1080 pixels_

 ![SkillCheckExemple](/source/SkillCheckExemple.png)

 ### It will see them like that after a quick processing